 Lunch

-But don’t let the cold stop you—you can see the ice volcano easily from your car.
+But don’t let the cold stop you—you can easily see the ice volcano from your car.
 The Castile entrance is the only one open year-round.

 Afternoon

 Spend some time at the Humphrey Nature Center and walk along the Autism Nature Trail.
 The center is the hub of year-round activities, including guided hikes, maple sugaring, and stargazing.
+It’s also one of my favorite hidden gems!

 The ANT’s one-mile flat, stone dust pathway, lined with carefully designed activity stations and alone zones, is an excellent way to experience the calming effects of connecting with nature.
+Designed specifically for those with ASD, all visitors can enjoy a leisurely walk along the ANT.

 Watch the TEDxBuffalo talk on how this one-of-a-kind trail came to be and that “when we begin with the end in mind in providing opportunities for a group of under-served individuals, everybody wins.”